 To help the children lead active lives, all the children take part in regular school fitness activities as well as two hours of physical education each week.

-We usually have an annual sports day to which parents are invited and we will again if we are able to do so in Summer 2021.
 Our playground, with a wide variety of activities, also offers challenges to develop agility skills.

 Sports Premium Funding